gualtierotesta/gualtierotesta.github.io/_posts/2018-12-01-using-maven-enforcer-plugin.md

 - maven-enforcer-plugin
 ---

-Enforce the Maven version using the Maven Enforcer Plugin

 The [Maven Enforcer Plugin](https://maven.apache.org/enforcer/maven-enforcer-plugin ) let us define and, if required, enforce some environment conditions like the: